theodox/ta_101/TA coding 101.md

 Second, it's intended to cut down _repetitive nuisance code_ -- a good library makes sure that more code is tested and bulletproofed and that one-off, unique code really is unique.

-Library code is how we accumulate knowledge about our problem spaces: it's big role in the code ecosystem is to formalize best practices and cut down on wheel-reinvention.
+Library code is how we accumulate knowledge about our problem spaces.
+It formalizes best practices and cuts down on wheel-reinvention.

 Because of these roles, library code needs to:

-* Be clear, well organized, and discoverable.
+#### Be clear, well organized, and discoverable
 It's no good making libraries if nobody else knows they are there.

-* Be well tested and reliable.
+#### Be well tested and reliable
 This is code that will be heavily reused and it needs to be as deterministic as possible.

-* Stick to one problem domain.
+#### Stick to one problem domain
 A library for processing geometry should not expose a string formatting function.
-* Avoid UI concerns.
+#### Avoid UI concerns
 Library code is code for other code to use.

-* Be willing to fail.
+#### Fail
 Library code does not know about context.
 Decisions about what to do if something goes wrong are left to user-facing tools.

 Library code resembles framework code in one way: it's still far away from the user, so it should not try to make assumptions on the user's behalf.
 Unlike framework code, though, library code does not want to impose a programming style or paradigm: the api of a library is basically just a set of well named and well documented functions.

 Good libraries are easy to spot: they make it easy to do the right thing and hard to do the wrong thing.
-[This talk is technically about C++, but it's a good discussion of the ways api design and UX design are similar](https://youtu.be/5tg1ONG18H8) in any language.
+[This talk](https://youtu.be/5tg1ONG18H8) is nominally about C++, but it's a good discussion of the ways api design and UX design are similar in any language.
+Libraries should be designed for simplicity, consistency and lack of surprises.

-### Tool code.
+### Tools.

-Tools are the parts of our work that are visible to our users.
-This is where the menus, buttons, dialogs and scripts go.
+Tools are the parts of our work that are visible to our users -- this is where the menus, buttons, dialogs and scripts go.
 Tool coode marshals the functionality from our frameworks and libraries into a user-friendly package that's easy to maintain and support.

 Tool code needs to: